 Check-In via a Printed QR Code¶

 This variation allows the Guest App to create Check-Ins by scanning a printed QR code.
 For instance, a restaurant might place such a QR code on each available table.
-In contrast to the conventional check-in the Scanner Frontend is not involved.
+In contrast to the conventional check-in no venue-operated scanner is involved.
 Instead, the Guest App assumes the role of the scanner and generates a Check-In single-handedly.

 The following secrets are involved in this process: